-My plan was to use Google Docs exclusively for two weeks.
-I wanted to test it as a Microsoft Word alternative.
+The plan was to use Google Docs exclusively for two weeks.
+That would show how it performs as a Microsoft Word alternative.

+Let’s set the scene.
 I’m a journalist.
-I write 10,000 or more words a week.
-When you type that many words, the tools matter.
+I might write 10,000 or more words in a week.
+That’s close to 2000 words each work day and a few more on the weekend.
+When you’re tapping out that many words, the tools and productivity matter.

-To make sure the problem wasn’t browser related, I used Google Docs with Firefox and Internet Explorer.
+Just to make sure the problem wasn’t related to the browser, I used Google Docs with Firefox and Internet Explorer.
 I also tried using Google Docs in a separate browser Window.

-Two days into the experiment my wrists ached from the extra mousing.
+Two days into the experiment my wrists were starting to ache from the extra mousing.
 I didn’t experience serious pain – I bailed out before reaching that point.

 Never mind the quality, feel the width